(Updated March 2015)

 "Immediate access” means within twenty-four hours.
 However, the Office of the Inspector General of HHS or a Medicare/Medicaid Fraud Control Unit can demand access at the time of the request if there is "reason to believe” that documents are about to be altered or destroyed (42 CFR 1001.1301).

-All Children's Hospital employees, officers and agents shall be informed of and familiarize themselves with the foregoing Code of Business Ethics and Conduct of Children's Hospital and shall so signify by executing the following acknowledgment.
+All Children’s Hospital employees, officers and agents shall be informed of and familiarize themselves with the foregoing Code of Business Ethics and Conduct of Children’s Hospital and shall agree to follow this code by signing the Core Orientation Checklist Acknowledgement